When it comes to growing your business, here are 4 digital business technology tools you may want to introduce in 2019.

 The Hybrid Cloud

 A hybrid cloud solution combines private (internal/on-premise) and public (external) cloud deployment models.
 With a typical private cloud solution, one would build, develop and manage their own cloud infrastructure.
 The most common deployments of private cloud solutions are in enterprise-level environments.
 Businesses that have the capital to fund a private cloud operation will usually purchase the necessary equipment, hire their own dedicated IT support teams, and build or lease their own data centers.
-This allows the company to have complete control over their cloud environment.
+This business technology tool allows the company to have complete control over their cloud environment.
 The primary downside of a private cloud is that it is very expensive to implement and maintain.
 It also requires highly skilled engineers to manage the network.
 In a public cloud scenario, one utilizes web-based applications and services.
 Hardware or software is not owned or maintained by the client, and resources are completely acquired from third party vendors.
 Google Apps, Salesforce, and Amazon Web services are all common examples of public clouds.
 With these deployments, end-users will work strictly through the Internet via web-based portals.
 Generally, application data is not stored locally.
 All relevant information is stored through the cloud provider.

 Your Best Cyber Security